How to Setup a Partner Business Plan – to Enable Partners

 I am not a strong advocate of joint business plans to enable partners.
 Resellers don’t like to create them (and most aren’t strong in marketing, so don’t do much), vendors don’t like to read them, and partners seldom follow them.

-Instead, I am a strong advocate of the Marketing Plan of Action which covers ONE thing that is done per month to promote the product.
+Instead, I recommend a Marketing Plan of Action which covers ONE thing that is done per month to promote the product.
 If a partner has 10-15 vendors, they just can’t do much with each of them.
-So, to get ONE promotion per month is real progress.
+So, to get ONE promotion per month is terrific.

 1. Get the product on their website